-A thick, alcohol-free gel, Bodhi Dog Pet Dental Gel is effective, affordable, and incorporates simple, natural ingredients like baking soda, peppermint, spearmint, and aloe vera extract.
-Since Bodhi Dog is formulated for both dogs and cats, it comes in a more generic minty flavor, rather than cat specific choices.
+A thick, alcohol-free gel, Bodhi Dog Pet Dental Gel is our top choice because it is effective, affordable, and incorporates simple, natural ingredients like baking soda, peppermint, spearmint, and aloe vera extract.
+Since Bodhi Dog's gel is formulated for both dogs and cats, it comes in a more generic minty flavor, rather than cat specific choices.
 Still, if your cat likes the flavor, this is a great starter toothpaste, since it doesn't include harsh abrasives.

 The manufacturers recommends against food or water for 30 minutes after treatment for maximum effect.

 Best Budget: Sentry Petrodex Veterinary Strength Dental Kit